Conecuh Ridge Whiskey: History

 In April 2004, both houses of the Alabama Legislature voted to override the veto of Governor Bob Riley and adopted a resolution, now known as Act of Alabama 2004-97 naming "Conecuh Ridge Alabama Fine Whiskey" the "official state spirit".
 For a few months it was sold in Alabama's 147 ABC State Liquor Stores and privately owned package stores in Alabama, Georgia, Tennessee and Florida.
 During 2004, citing distribution difficulties and limited demand for the boutique-priced liquor, the state Alcoholic Beverage Control Board stopped stocking Conecuh Ridge in its stores, but would still take special orders for customers who requested it.

 In December 2004, state liquor agents charged Kenny May with misdemeanor violations in two counties.
 He pleaded guilty to charges of selling liquor without a license, possessing excessive quantities of liquor in a dry county, and selling alcohol to a minor.
 The Control Board immediately moved to revoke Conecuh Ridge's distribution licence, meaning that once stores sold out of their existing stock, the state's official spirit could no longer be sold in Alabama.
 May's stock was held in trust pending the outcome of his trial.
 Attorney Alva Lambert assumed interim leadership of the company, followed by spirits industry veteran Wesley Henderson, who led the company through turbulent times.
 Under Henderson's leadership, distribution was expanded to additional domestic and international markets.Wesley Henderson then went on to create Angel's Envy Bourbon in 2010.

 After May entered his guilty plea, the Alabama House of Representatives moved to repeal the declaration of Conecuh Ridge as Alabama's "Official State Spirit".
 However, the reversal legislation never passed the Alabama Senate.
 It remains the "Official State Spirit" today.
-Kenny May passed away in 2016.
+Kenny May died in 2016.

 As of March 2009, Conecuh Ridge was purchased by Dallas, Texas-based Spirits Acquisition Corp.
 In 2014, the company was recapitalized by an investment group, Conecuh Ridge Distillery, Inc., led by chairman James Ammeen and is currently expanding the brand into selected markets throughout the U.S. and abroad.

 In June 2017, L.C.
 May, the grandson of Clyde May, joined the company as their National Brand Ambassador thus helping bring the family heritage and history to the brand.